cyberrie/helenagilja-portfolio/README.md

 ## What I learned

-With this particular challenge, I have used flexbox nested within another flexbox container in my contact section.
+With this particular project, I have used flexbox nested within another flexbox container in my contact section.

 I was struggling to work out on how to make a nested flexbox take the full width in a flex item which was its container.